quickwit-oss/quickwit/README.md

 </h4>
 <br/>

-<b>Quickwit 0.6 is around the corner and is set to redefine your search experience on multi-terabyte datasets with a host of powerful features!</b>

-Sneak peek of the 0.6 release:
-- Explore 16TB (~5.2 billion events) of the GitHub Archive dataset stored on Amazon S3 with just one server.
-- Elasticsearch query language support.
-- [Grafana plugin](https://github.com/quickwit-oss/quickwit-datasource) with support for Explore, Dashboards and Alerts.
-- And more :)

-Stay tuned for the official release in two weeks.

 ![Quickwit Distributed Tracing](./docs/assets/images/quickwit-overview-light.svg#gh-light-mode-only)![Quickwit Distributed Tracing](./docs/assets/images/quickwit-overview-dark.svg#gh-dark-mode-only)

 Quickwit is the fastest search engine on cloud storage.
 It is a great fit for: